professor91/LINUX-cmds/README.md

 # LINUX-cmds

-# General commands
+- sudo apt-get update         -- download new updates
-- mkdir <directory name>		--	Make a new folder
+- sudo apt-full upgrade       -- install new updates

-- rm -rf <file/folder name>	--	Delete the file/folder
+# Good First Commands

+- pwd                         --  will Print working directory (the directory in which you are currently in)
+- cd directoryName            --  will open the directoryName directory (directory is also called folder)

 - ls                          -- 	list all files/folders of the directory
-- ls -a   --  list of all hiddn folders
+- ls -a                       --  list of all hidden files & folders (hidden file starts with .)

-- sudo apt-get update
-- sudo apt-full upgrade
+- ls -l                       --  list of all files with all details

+-mkdir directory_name		      --	Make a new directory/folder
+-rm filename                  --	Delete the file
+-rm -f filename               --  Force deletes the file -rm -rf directoryname         --  Deletes a directory and all it's files

+# Utility commands

+- history                     --  shows list of all commands that you have executed on the terminal
+- clear                       --  clears the terminal screen
+- Ctrl + L                    --  scrolls the terminal clean
+                                  sometimes you don't want to use clear command and clear the previously used commands from screen but just scroll everything up so it looks clean as new

+- find /directoryName -name name_of_file                      --  to find a file
+- find /directoryName -type type_of_file -name name_of_file   --  to find a specific type of file

+- man command_name            --  display's user manual for the command
+- whatis command_name         --  tells about the command

+- alias alias_name='command'  -- assign a new alias to an existing command
+- unalias alias_name          -- unassign the assigned alias
+      Eg. alias list='ls'
+          now if you type list, it will work as ls, to undo it use unalias list

+# File commands

+-touch filename               --  creates a file titled filename
+                                  if you use touch command and specify name of an existing file/directory then it will change the timestamp of the file

+-file file_name               --  shows the description of the file

-- cat file_name.extension  -- shows the data of the file
+- cat file_name.extension     -- shows the content of the file mentioned
 - nano file_name              -- lets you edit the file in terminal

-# Pendrive commands
+# Disk commands (Pendrive)

 - lsblk                           -- shows lists of all drivers available
 - lsblk -fb dev/disk_name         -- show the content of mentioned disk